KurtzmanLab/SSTMap/_posts/2017-05-03-simple-examples.md

 published: true
 ---

-`SSTMap` provides two main approaches for mapping water structure and thermodynamics on to solute surfaces, such as protein binding sites, the hydration site analysis (HSA) and Grid Inhomogeneous Solvation Theory (GIST).
-The theory behind these approaches are described in several publications (see References).
-Here we provide selected examples and discuss some practical aspects of running HSA and GIST calculations, through `run_hsa` and `run_gist`, respectively, which are the main command-line tools in `SSTMap`.
+`SSTMap` implements two approaches for mapping water structure and thermodynamics on to solute surfaces, such as protein binding sites, the hydration site analysis (HSA) and Grid Inhomogeneous Solvation Theory (GIST).
+The command lines to run each of these analyses are simply `run_hsa` and `run_gist` which are the main command-line tools in `SSTMap`.
+Here we provide examples of the command line arguments required to run these analyses with different popular MD packages.

 <!--more-->
-For a detail list of command-line arguments to these programs and the MD trajectory requirements, see the bottom of this page.
-This tutorial focuses the commands for running calculations.
-For a detailed description of the outputs genrated by these programs, see this [post](http://sstmap.org/2017/05/09/undestanding-output/).
+A detailed list of command-line arguments for these programs and the MD trajectory requirements can be found at the bottom of this page.
+For a detailed description of the output genrated by these programs, see this [post](http://sstmap.org/2017/05/09/undestanding-output/).
 ### Amber
 ```bash
 $ run_hsa -i testcase.prmtop -t md100ps.nc -l ligand.pdb -s 0 -f 100 -o testcase